career-yashaswee/berry-sahayak/README.md

-# berry-sahayak
+# Sahayak

-Simple WebSocket communication between devices on the same local network.
+Sahayak is a terminal-based educational communication platform that enables real-time interaction between educators and learners on the same local network.

 ## Setup